The JCVB is happy to announce that multiple partners were featured in the VisitNC 2021 Travel Guide, a digital copy of which can be viewed here.

 It is free and only takes about 30 minutes to complete one course.
 The courses are planned out for various sectors of the tourism and hospitality industry and are created in partnership with the NC Restaurant & Lodging Association and health officials at North Carolina State University.
 Courses cover proper safety and sanitization methods that business owners and employees can take to protect themselves and their guests.
 Count On Me NC also encourages NC’s citizens and visitors to take their own pledge to do what they can as patrons of businesses to keep everyone safe.

 Once you have completed the training course a certificate can be printed for you and your business, you can fill out a form to be listed on the website as a participating business, and you will be given access to a Count On Me NC toolkit that includes social media and marketing assets.
-Learn more and get certified here.
+Learn more here.

 Have you joined the Johnston County Hospitality Association?
 In a normal year, members enjoy networking and educational events hosted by the JCVB, featured listings on the bureau’s website, and additional advertising opportunities available to members only.
 You can learn more here.